santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

 ---
-title: Embed a Signature Ceremony in a Power Pages with SignatureAPI and Microsoft Power Automate
+title: Embed a Signature Ceremony in Power Pages with SignatureAPI and Microsoft Power Automate
 ---

 ## Overview

-This tutorial demonstrates how to embed a signature ceremony in a Power Pages with SignatureAPI and Microsoft Power Automate.
+This tutorial demonstrates how to embed a signature ceremony in Power Pages with SignatureAPI and Microsoft Power Automate.
 By integrating **Power Pages** (for having a form and embedding the signature ceremony), **OneDrive** (for storing the template), and the **SignatureAPI connector** (for electronic signatures), you can automate the signature process from the Power Pages form.

 ### What You’ll Learn

 * How to trigger a flow with a new Power Pages form submission.
 * Retrieving and pre-filling a DOCX contract template from OneDrive.
 * Creating and sending a signature envelope using SignatureAPI.
-* Editing the Power Pages code to run the power automate flow from the submission of a form.
+* Editing the Power Pages code to run the Power Automate flow from form submission.
-* Embedding the signature ceremony in a Power Pages form.
+* Embedding the signature ceremony in Power Pages form.

 ### The Problem

 Many companies need to collect information from their customers and sign documents.
 But sometimes the process is not automated and the customer needs to sign the document manually.
-Also many companies wants  to have a more personalized signature process showed in its website, so they can have a better user experience.
+Also, many companies wants  to have a more personalized signature process showed on their website, so they can have a better user experience.

 * **Manual signature process** – the customer needs to sign the document manually.
 * **Not personalized** – the signature process is not personalized and the customer needs to sign the document in a different page than the one where the information is collected.